willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

   - I *think* that I have located the problem.
 In addition to changing the output flags in `samtools view` from SAMtools/0.* to SAMtools/1.2, the devs have also made the -T flag (prefix for temp file names) complusory in `samtools sort`.
 Scripts are re-submitted.

+Thursday, 17 September 2015

+  - Indexing the (huge) sam files is taking even longer than I projected -- the last scripts ran out of walltime.
+I have resubmitted with more time requested.

+Friday, 18 September 2015

+  - In light of my repeated underestimates for how long the SAMTools processes ought to take, I am going to split up the bam -> sam conversion, bam sorting and bam indexing steps into their own scripts so that I can request walltime for each process separately.
+  - Sam -> Bam conversions have run.
+  - Bam sorting is underway

+Monday, 21 September 2015

+  - Bam sorting completed.
+Bam indexing running.
+  - Bam indexing ran surprisingly fast – completed in ~2hrs, vs. ~30hrs for sam->bam conversion and another ~30hrs for bam sorting.
+  - Reorganized SAMTools scritps as above.